Opportunity-Holding/RESTar.Tutorial/README.md

   </ApiKey>
 </config>
 ```
 This configuration file specifies two api keys: `a-secure-admin-key` and `a-secure-user-key`.
 The first can perform all methods on all resources in the `RESTar`, `RESTar.Admin`, `RESTar.Dynamic` and `RESTarTutorial` namespaces, the latter which includes our `Superhero` resource.
-The second key, however, can only make `GET` calls to resources in the `RESTarTutorial` namespace.
+The second key, however, can only make `GET` requests to resources in the `RESTarTutorial` namespace.
 To enforce these access rights, we set the `requireApiKey` parameter to `true` in the call to `RESTarConfig.Init()` and provide the file path to the configuration file in the `configFilePath` parameter.
 Here is the same program as above, but now with role-based access control:

 ```c#
 namespace RESTarTutorial